rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 #### Disaster recovery

 If you defined disaster recovery and business continuity plans during the solution design phase, test and validate them.
-Consider the recovery point and time objectives.
+Consider the RPO and RTO.

 #### Cost approval